5-10 min to complete

-Once you are done training, save the journey and close the trainer to go back to the mabl app where you can trigger a journey (test) run in the cloud.
+Once you are done training, save the test and close the Trainer to go back to the mabl app where you can trigger a test run in the cloud.

-Run the new journey.
-Journeys run in the cloud (learn more about how mabl executes tests).
+Run the new test.
+Tests run in the cloud (learn more about how mabl executes tests).

-Once the journey run is done, click on the view the output to see detailed logs and other application mabl has captured during the run.
+Once the test run is done, click on the view the output to see detailed logs and other application mabl has captured during the run.

-In the journey output, you will see detailed logs about every executed journey step together with a screenshot, DOM snapshot, HTTP Archive (HAR) file with network request data, Speed index, performance trace and more.
-With consecutive journey runs, mabl will start showing you any detected visual changes as it learns to ignore dynamic page regions such as ad banners.
+In the test output, you will see detailed logs about every executed test step together with a screenshot, DOM snapshot, HTTP Archive (HAR) file with network request data, Speed index, performance trace and more.
+With consecutive test runs, mabl will start showing you any detected visual changes as it learns to ignore dynamic page regions such as ad banners.